-The AU is an example that shows how international organizations represent a stabilizing factor of an international community made up of countries in most of which the state-building process is still unaccomplished, as they are torn by ethnic, tribal and religious conflicts.
-The Constitutive Act of the AU states that the Union 'promotes democratic principles and institutions', and that governments which come to power through unconstitutional means are not allowed to participate in the activities of the Union and are suspended from the exercise of their rights.
-Albeit these provisions do not have a binding character, they point out at least the aspiration to promote the above principles on the continent.
-Similar stabilization goals are pursued by the peace-keeping operations promoted by the AU and the other subregional organizations, like the Economic Community of Central African States (ECCAS), ECOWAS and SADC, which can be conceived as subregional pillars of the peace and security policy of the AU.
+The AU is an example that shows how international organisations represent a stabilising factor of an international community made up of countries in most of whom the state-building process is still unaccomplished, as they are torn by ethnic, tribal and religious conflicts.
+The Constitutive Act of the AU states that the Union 'promotes democratic principles and institutions' and that governments which come to power through unconstitutional means are not allowed to participate in the activities of the Union and are suspended from the exercise of their rights.
+Albeit these provisions do not have a binding character, they point out at least the aspiration to promote the above principles in the continent.
+Similar stabilisation goals are pursued by the peacekeeping operations promoted by the AU and the other sub-regional organisations, like ECCAS, ECOWAS and SADC, which can be conceived as sub-regional pillars of the peace and security policy of the AU.

-As regards the institutions of the regional organizations, the intergovernmental structure represents the universal rule with the relevant exception of the EU.
+As regards the institutions of the regional organisations, the intergovernmental structure represents the universal rule with the relevant exception of the EU.
 The EU's leading experience proves that it is strong in the spheres where it can decide according to the majority rule.
 It is weak where the unanimity rule is in force, like foreign and security policy, rising EU revenue and institutional revision.
-A real decision-making capacity exists when a common interest is recognized as a higher value.
-This value is union, and the veto hampers union.
+A real decision-making capacity exists when a common interest is recognised as a higher value.
+This value is union.
+And the veto hampers union.
 In particular, it is to be remarked that the essence of statehood is solidarity that springs from public goods that state offers and protects.
 As it has been frequently noticed, the veto prevents solidarity.

-For instance, amendments to the SADC Treaty are adopted with a three-quarters majority and decisions on ECOWAS military interventions are taken with a two-thirds majority.
-Both examples prove that an aspiration to supranationality exists in the above organizations.
+For instance, the amendments to the SADC Treaty are adopted with a three quarters majority and decisions on the ECOWAS military interventions are taken with a two thirds majority.
+Both examples prove that in the above organisations exists an aspiration to supranationality.

 There is another element that is necessary to a union of states: sufficient resources to give the common government the means to perform its tasks.
-Doubling the EU budget, i.e. increasing its resources from 1% of gross domestic product (GDP) to 2%, could enable the EU to address its most urgent tasks, first of all a sustainable development plan.
-The example of ECOWAS, which introduced a community tax of 0.5% on imported goods from third countries, highlights the existence of a trend toward supranationality in this organization.
+Doubling the EU budget, i.e. increasing its resources from 1% of GDP to 2%, could enable the EU to address its most urgent tasks, first of all a sustainable development plan.
+The example of ECOWAS, which introduced a Community tax of 0.5% on imported good from third countries, highlights the existence of a trend toward supranationality in this organisation.

-17 The EU: a model for international democracy
+17. The EU, a Model for International Democracy

-The analysis of the structures of international organizations shows that these are diplomatic machines within which governments pursue cooperation.
-The EU represents the world's most advanced experiment in international organization and a model in the pooling of national sovereignty.
-Behind this experiment there is an historic choice: the decision of the core nations of the European continent-first of all France and Germany-to turn their back on power politics and relegate nationalism to the past.
-If the EU fails, the most ambitious model for international organization will fail with it.
+The analysis of the structures of international organisations shows that these are diplomatic machines within which governments pursue co-operation.
+The EU represents the world's most advanced experiment in international organisation and a model in the pooling of national sovereignty.
+Behind this experiment there is an historic choice: the decision of the core nations of the European continent - first of all, France and Germany - to turn their back on power politics and relegate nationalism to the past.
+If the EU fails, the most ambitious model for international organisation will fail with it.

-The fate of the European political model matters enormously because globalization has thrown up a set of vital issues that cannot be solved by any one nation, however large.
-All of these issues demand international structures and the EU-for all its flaws-has 60 years of experience in the difficult task of getting national governments to work together for the common good.
+The fate of the European political model matters enormously because globalisation has thrown up a set of vital issues that cannot be solved by any one nation, however large.
+All of these issues demand international structures and the EU - for all its flaws - has 60 years of experience in the difficult task of getting national governments to work together for the common good.